Mingalexchen/wordle449_project3/README.md

   Due to the purpose of this project and time constrain, I did not try to fix this issue in afraid of causing more bugs that are hard to fix.

--retrive in progress games
+- retrive in progress games
   command:
   http get http://Alex:449@tuffix-vm/get-user-games/

   sample result:
   ![image](https://user-images.githubusercontent.com/54679891/206166526-5955bb23-1acc-4eca-94d2-35833dea3b10.png)

--get game status by id
+- get game status by id
   command:
   http get http://Alex:449@tuffix-vm/grab-game-by-id/7b4f3128-1449-4d52-b569-2a521c2be0e9